gcc3/simple-ai-chat/README.md

 Use `:theme [light/dark]` to change color theme.

 * Full Screen Mode
-Use `:fullscreen on` to turn on fullscreen mode.
+Use `:fullscreen` to turn on fullscreen mode.

 * User
 Use `:user` command to add new user, set user settings, password, Email.